 EEC 2218.
-LANGUAGE AND LITERACY FOR YOUNG CHILDREN: Three
+LANGUAGE AND LITERACY FOR

-Credits, Three Hours.
+YOUNG CHILDREN: Three Credits, Three Hours.
 (Fall) This methods class includes techniques for promoting language and literacy development of children birth through age eight by incorporating the principles of child growth and development.
 Topics include phonemic awareness, fluency, vocabulary, comprehension, reading/writing process, language acquisition, environmental print, storytelling, and children's literature.
 The course also includes assessment of development, as well as designing appropriate accommodations to meet the needs of all children enrolled in the early childhood program.
-Prerequisite: CHD2220.
+Prerequisite: CHD 2220, DEP 2004 or consent of instructor.

 EEC 2226.
-MATH, SCIENCE, AND TECHNOLOGY FOR YOUNG CHILDREN: Three
+MATH, SCIENCE, AND TECHNOLOGY FOR

-Credits, Three Hours.
+YOUNG CHILDREN: Three Credits, Three Hours.
 (Spring) This methods class provides students with the knowledge of developmentally appropriate science and math concepts for children birth through age eight and techniques for incorporating them throughout the curriculum.
 Topics include one-to-one correspondence, number concept, sorting, patterns, measuring, estimating, scientific process, observing, predicting, problem-solving, and appropriate use of technology in the classroom.
 The course also includes assessment of development, as well as designing appropriate accommodations to meet the needs of all children enrolled in the early childhood program.
-Prerequisite: CHD2220.
+Prerequisite: CHD 2220, DEP 2004 or consent of instructor.